abigailhaddad/coding_better_faster/readme.md

 * Have the latest version of R and RStudio installed
 * Have git installed and an account on GitHub
-* Have an account on openai.com.
-(It does not need to be a premium account)
+* Have access to an LLM.
+That could be an account on OpenAI or Anthropic, or use of a large open-source model.

 ## Instructors: